Breeze/breeze.github.io/doc-samples/web-api-odata.md

 We configure Breeze in two steps

-1. configure Breeze for Angular
+1. configure Breeze for AngularJS
 2. configure Breeze for Web API OData

-### Configure for Angular
+### Configure for AngularJS

 The *breeze.angular.js* script defines the "breeze.angular" module.
 We must list it among the dependencies of our application module when we create that module in <em>app/<strong>app.js</strong></em>: